Plant Finder Connection

 A tall and imposing evergreen tree, variable in habit from tree to tree but often has an open, windswept appearance; large needles tend to yellow in winter; tolerant of adverse conditions, makes a great windbreak; needs full sun

-Ponderosa Pine has dark green foliage.
+Ponderosa Pine is primarily valued in the landscape for its ornamental globe-shaped form.
+It has dark green evergreen foliage.
 The needles remain dark green throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.
 The shaggy brick red bark adds an interesting dimension to the landscape.